French police patrol in Paris on July 5. (Source: AP) |

 The recent insecurity is a consequence of the long-standing division and rift in French society.
 Compared to previous decades, the nature of the protests has changed.
 Today, not only people of color, immigrants, and low-income people are speaking out for equal rights for their communities, but also many people of French origin, white people, and intellectuals.

 According to reports, most of the rioting was committed by 14-18 year olds.
-Surely the authorities in Paris do not want future generations of France to grow up with the rage and hatred caused by racism.
+Surely the authorities in Paris do not want future generations of French people growing up with the rage and hatred caused by racism.

-France is not the only place experiencing the pain of racism and the case of the teenager Nahel is just the straw that broke the camel's back of resentment among the marginalized working class.
+France is not the only place experiencing the pain of racism and the case of the teenager Nahel is just the straw that broke the camel's back of resentment among the working class, which has been marginalized.

 Demanding justice for Nahel or any other victim of police violence means demanding justice for the vulnerable and the marginalized.
-Demanding justice for the “suburbs” is also demanding justice for other vulnerable groups in France, in Europe and around the world.
+Demanding justice for the “outskirts” also means demanding justice for other vulnerable groups in France, in Europe and around the world.

 Protest against racism in Geneva, Switzerland.
 (Source: AFP) |